discordjs/guide/guide/interactions/autocomplete.md

 ## Responding

-The `AutocompleteInteraction` class only provides a single method to respond with.
-This being `AutocompleteInteraction#respond()`
+The AutocompleteInteraction class provides the `AutocompleteInteraction#respond()` method for responding to the interaction.

 ### Respond with search
 Using `AutocompleteInteraction#respond()` you submit an array of ApplicationCommandOptionChoice objects.
 Passing an empty array will show "No options match your search" in Discord.

 `CommandInteractionOptionResolver#getFocused()` return the currently focused option's value.
 This value is used to filter the choices presented.

-To only display options starting with the focused value you use `.filter()`
+To only display options starting with the focused value you can use the `Array#filter()` method

-Using `.map()`, you  turn that array into the array of ApplicationCommandOptionChoice objects.
+Using `Array#map()`, you can transform the array into an array of ApplicationCommandOptionChoice objects.

 ``` js {5,7,9-12}
 client.on('interactionCreate', interaction => {